amashhour1974/WeTransfer/README.md

 ### Executing program

-* Use the snippet.py to run and test it out.
+* Use the snippet.py to test it out.
 * Open up a terminal and run the following commands using ipyhton
 ```